Six Years of Mesothelioma Immunotherapy: From First Approval to 2026

 Biomarkers that reliably predict who will respond to checkpoint therapy have not emerged.
 PD-L1 expression, widely used as a biomarker in other cancers, shows only weak correlation with response in mesothelioma.

-Many newer treatments, including BNT327 and ADI-PEG20, remain investigational and are available only through clinical trials.
-Patients interested in these options should ask their oncologist about trial eligibility or search ClinicalTrials.gov directly.
+Many newer treatments, including BNT327 and pegargiminase, remain investigational or are available only through clinical trials in many regions.
+Patients interested in these options can ask their oncologist about trial eligibility or search ClinicalTrials.gov directly.
 Our clinical trials tracker lists open mesothelioma studies.

 What Comes Next

 Six years ago, people with mesothelioma had one first-line option and no approved second-line treatments.
-Today they have approved immunotherapy, multiple Phase 2 regimens showing promise, and a growing biological understanding of why the disease responds differently across subtypes.
-The treatment landscape is moving faster than it ever has.
+Today there are two FDA-approved immunotherapy regimens (nivolumab plus ipilimumab and pembrolizumab plus chemotherapy), multiple Phase 2 regimens showing promise, and a growing biological understanding of why the disease responds differently across subtypes.

 What patients need next are larger trials, more biomarkers, and approval pathways that include peritoneal disease.
 For families in states with the highest case volumes, including Illinois (670 exposure sites, ranked sixth nationally) and Texas, understanding these treatment advances is especially urgent.